Ellen Burstyn: 1958–1970: Early work and Broadway debut

-Film breakthrough (1971–1979)
+1971–1979: Breakthrough, acclaim and awards success

-After a number of small film roles, Burstyn gained recognition after starring in the 1971's The Last Picture Show, a coming of age story, directed by Peter Bogdanovich and adapted from a semi-autobiographical 1966 novel by Larry McMurtry.
-The film earned critical acclaim for its nostalgia and visual style that is reminiscent of 1951, the year in which the plot takes place.
-The film was nominated for eight Academy Awards, including Best Actress in a Supporting Role for Burstyn and her co-star Cloris Leachman.
-Leachman won the award.
+After many small film roles, Burstyn gained recognition after starring in The Last Picture Show (1971), a coming-of-age story, directed by Peter Bogdanovich and adapted from a semi-autobiographical 1966 novel by Larry McMurtry.
+The film received critical acclaim for its nostalgia and visual style that is reminiscent of 1951, the year in which the plot takes place.
+The film was nominated for eight Academy Awards, including Best Supporting Actress for Burstyn and her co-star Cloris Leachman, with the latter winning the award.
 In 1998, the film was selected for preservation in the United States National Film Registry, being deemed "culturally, historically, or aesthetically significant".
-She next appeared in the drama The King of Marvin Gardens in 1972, with Jack Nicholson, Bruce Dern, and Scatman Crothers.
+Next she appeared in the drama The King of Marvin Gardens in 1972, with Jack Nicholson, Bruce Dern, and Scatman Crothers.
 A story about a daydreamer who convinces his brother to help fund a get-rich-quick scheme, the film was well received by critics.